|

 because the creative process is never unfettered.

-stargazing into the galaxy of screenplay characters to find the
+let's do some stargazing into the galaxy of screenplay characters

 |